VorGeo/cng-onboarding/README.md

 Steps:

 1. Clone the repo:  `git clone https://github.com/VorGeo/cng-onboarding.git`
+2. Navigate to a tutorial directory.
+For example:  `cd tutorials/stac/python/python-read-stac/`
-2. Run the start task to start up JupyterLab:  `pixi run start`
+3. Run the start task to start up JupyterLab:  `pixi run start`
+    - This will install the tutorial's code dependencies, start a JupyterLab server, and open up the tutorial in a browser window.

 ### Local Execution (with Dev Containers)